bweatherson/demons/latest-export.md

 Ideal Theory is an abstraction.
 In decision theory, it abstracts away from mathematical limitations.
 In economics, it might abstract away from various idiosyncratic features of individual economies.
 There is nothing wrong with abstraction as such.
 Without any abstraction, we just have a buzzing, blooming confusion of data.
 That's to say, for any problem, there is some abstraction that will be helpful in solving it.
 But there's a quantifier shift fallacy that's dangerously tempting around here.
 We might infer from every problem needs some abstraction, that there is some abstraction that is needed for every problem.
 And that latter claim is false.
 It's when you believe something like that that you end up settling for Ideal Theory, and set yourself, if not always too easy, then definitely too useless a task.

 We should do more than Ideal Theory.
 But the rule there is collective.
 We, collectively, should do more than Ideal Theory.
 It doesn't follow that any one person, or any one book, must do more.
 And this book isn't, for the most part, going to do any more; this is a work in Ideal Theory.
 But I've belabored this point about the role of Ideal Theory in inquiry because the approach this book takes to Ideal Theory doesn't make sense if you see Ideal Theory as the pinnacle, or as the center, of inquiry.
-It's one task among many, and it has limits.
+It's one task among many, and it has its limits.
 And the approach I'm going to take will make those limits clearer, and only make sense in light of those limits.

-## Proceduralism and Defensivism  {#procdef}
+## Proceduralism and Ratificationism  {#procdef}

 The vast bulk of decision theories on the market are what I'll call proceduralist.
-The theory I'm going to offer, causal defensivism, is not.
-Many people, I suspect, will see that as reason enough to reject causal defensivism.
+The theory I'm going to offer, causal ratificationism, is not.
+Many people, I suspect, will see that as reason enough to reject causal ratificationism.
 But this would be a mistake.
 As I'll argue in this section, we should want our Non-Ideal Decision Theory to be proceduralist.
-But there is no obvious reason why an Ideal Decision Theory should be proceduralisy.
+But there is no obvious reason why an Ideal Decision Theory should be proceduralist.

 ### Proceduralism Defined {#procdefine}